Follow Your Curiosity

 More often than not, the things we want to be, will gradually emerge as we pass one challenge after another, each one holding an opportunity to test our ability to embody that which we seek.
 Oftentimes, we will take a while to recognise the pattern, to see that all the little tests are either getting us ready, or testing our resolve.
 Are we up to the task?
 Are you up to the task?

 My friend decided to approach her hopes and dreams from a different angle, one that would soften the blow.
 A gentler approach that did not include asking to be a certain kind of person or to live a certain kind of life.
 I, on the other hand, was still deliberating on which way works best for me.
 Do I want to be a soldier and ask directly for something specific, for a result?
-Then prepare for the battle field that would surely deliver results; or trick the universe into treating me, without a rough and unpredictable ride?
+Then prepare for the battle field that would surely deliver results; or trick the universe into offering these treats, without a rough and unpredictable ride?
 It now appears, that though I appreciate the effectiveness of being direct, (as it offers something of a crash course in achieving our goals without signing off on the package it is delivered in) maybe this time I can try something different.

 This time, I choose to start by showing up the way my ideal self would.
 Ideal because it is a higher version than the one I am familiar with, yet it is within reach.
 In evaluating my previous responses to challenges, there is now a greater awareness within me, of how I can still feel empowered in my response to life doing what it does.